 In 1977, the "Citizens" evolved into the "Friends of the Fletcher Free Library”, and continued to support the library as needed.
 The Friends were less active in the 1980’s, but rallied whenever a library cause emerged.
 The Friends successfully advocated for a ½ cent dedicated tax for collection development, providing the library with an annual book budget.
 In 2001, the Friends became active again and gained non-profit status (501c3).

-The Friends welcomes new members and volunteers.
-Become a member, renew your membership and / or volunteer by completing the membership form.
+The Friends welcomes volunteers.
+Volunteer by completing the volunteer form.

-Do you want to learn more about joining the Friends and / or volunteering with the Friends?
+Do you want to learn more about volunteering with the Friends?

 Please contact the email@example.com.